FMSCAN - frequencies for any place and transmitter maps

 There are also links on the start page.

-The FMLIST project started in Germany in the late 80ies.
-FMSCAN and FMMAP have been on the internet since around 2000.
+GŁnter Lorenz started the FMLIST project in Germany in the late 80ies.
+FMSCAN and FMMAP have been on the internet since 2000.

 Your own location